PRIVACY AND ANTI-SPAM CODE FOR OUR DENTAL OFFICE

-For children under 16, a parent or other lawful guardian may consent to the collection, use or disclosure of their Personal Information even if the child has capacity.
+For children under 16, a parent or other lawful guardian may consent to the collection, use or disclosure of the child’s Personal Information.
 This does not apply to Personal Information that relates to:

-- treatment within the meaning of the Health Care Consent Act, 1996 about which the child has made his or her own decision, or
+- treatment within the meaning of the Health Care Consent Act, 1996 about which the child, having capacity, has made his or her own decision, or

-- counselling in which the child has participated on his or her own under the Child and Family Services Act.
+- counselling in which the child, having capacity, has participated on his or her own under the Child and Family Services Act.

 We use Google Analytics’ 3rd-party audience data such as age, gender, and interests to better understanding the behaviour of our customers and work with companies that collect information about your online activities to provide advertising targeted to suit your interests and preferences.
 For example, you may see certain ads on this website or other websites because we contract with Google and other similar companies to target our ads based on information we or they have collected, including information that was collected through automated means (such as cookies and web beacons).
 These companies also use automated technologies to collect information when you click on our ads, which helps track and manage the effectiveness of our marketing efforts.